 - Meet bi-weekly as a cohort to hear from key faculty and community leaders actively addressing the cohort theme

 - Reflect on assigned readings and personal experiences in both written and oral formats

 - Serve with a non-profit organization related to the cohort theme for approximately 2-3 hours per week (hours determined by the needs of the community partner)

 - In small groups, apply the human-centered design process to address a challenge, question, or need identified by their community partner

 - Share final prototypes at the end-of-year DIVE showcase

 DIVE is the project chosen as the university’s Quality Enhancement Plan (QEP).
 The QEP is a critical element of Vanderbilt’s SACS-COC reaffirmation of accreditation; its purpose is to advance student learning through a clearly defined plan of action.
 In 2007, Vanderbilt’s QEP was the first-year Vanderbilt Visions curriculum.
-Beginning in 2017, Vanderbilt’s QEP will be the DIVE program.
+Beginning in 2017, DIVE was identified as the university’s new QEP.

 Want to Know More?